Marcion: The First Protestant?

 We can take it for granted then, that Marcion was a bishop, probably an assistant or suffragan of his father at Sinope.
 Having fallen out with his father he travels to Rome, where, being a seafarer or shipowner and a great traveler, he already may have been known and where his wealth obtains him influence and position.
 If Tertullian supposes him to have been admitted to the Roman Church and Epiphanius says that he was refused admittance, the two statements can easily be reconciled if we understand the former of mere membership or communion, the latter of the acceptance of his claims.
 His episcopal dignity has received mention at least in two early writers, who speak of him as having "from bishop become an apostate" (Optatus of Mileve, IV, v), and of his followers as being surnamed after a bishop instead of being called Christians after Christ (Adamantius, "Dial.", I, ed.
 Sande Bakhuysen)...

-So Roman Catholic scholars seem to believe that Marcion was a major heretic, that he once had association with the Roman Catholics, and that he wanted to separate Christianity from the Old Testament and practices considered to be Jewish.
+So Roman Catholic scholars seem to believe that Marcion was a major heretic, that he once had association with their church, and that he wanted to separate Christianity from the Old Testament and practices considered to be Jewish.

 The Beginning Protestant Reformer?